grange85/ahfow-www/_posts/2023-10-26-my-record-collection-081-luna-the-days-of-our-nights-jericho-cd.md

 - jericho cd
 date: 2023-10-26 00:00 +0000
 ---
 Luna were dropped by Elektra on the eve of the release of The Days of Our Nights so its US release happened months after the UK/EU release on Beggars.
-This is the CD that finally made it out in the US on Jericho Reocrds in October of 1999.
+This is the CD that finally made it out in the US on Jericho Records in October of 1999.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/luna-the-days-of-our-nights-jericho.jpg" "Top left = back of Jericho jewel case, top right = back of Jericho slip case, bottom right = back of Beggars Banquet CD" %}